Part 16 of my third global warming science fiction novel “Last Week”. Link to Part 01: “Back To Paradise Era”.

 “This is no prank.
 I’m serious.
 I really am.
 But if you are not interested in that $10,000 donation, I’ll need to find something else to do with my money,” Angel said.

 “Princess Angel.
-Back from the 24st Century with a time machine.
+Back from the 24st Century in a time machine.
 Somehow that doesn’t sound convincing,” the staffer said.

 “You are quite lacking in respect,” Angel said.
 “You are speaking to Royalty.
 But I forgive you.
 You can’t know this is exactly true.
 So listen.
 I’ll tell you what will happen.”